See details of our current research projects here.

-For those patients who need a physical examination or who your GP feels will benefit from a face to face appointment the GP will book you an appointment to see them at the Tile House or alternatively they can be book you into the HUB at the Brambles surgery for evening and weekend appointments.
-(We are ensuring that there is appropriate social distance between patients arriving at the surgery and between each patients rooms are wiped down and cleaned) All patients are required to have their temperature taken on entering the building and are asked to wear a suitable face covering, hand sanitiser is available on entry as well.
+For those patients who need a physical examination or who your GP feels will benefit from a face to face appointment the GP will book you an appointment to see them at the Tile House, or alternatively they can be book you into the HUB at the Brambles surgery for evening and weekend appointments.
+(We are ensuring that there is appropriate social distance between patients arriving at the surgery and between each patients rooms are wiped down and cleaned) All patients are required to have to wear a suitable face covering, hand sanitiser is available on entry as well.

-Our Nurses are seeing more patients, including children and babies for 8 week immunisations, pre-school boosters and adults for other vaccinations such as pneumonia, various injections and cervical smears, they are carrying out a lot of Chronic Disease Management work via phone consultations.
+Our Nurses are seeing patients, including children and babies for 8 week immunisations, pre-school boosters and adults for other vaccinations such as pneumonia, various injections and cervical smears, they are carrying out a lot of Chronic Disease Management work via phone consultations.